jonaphael/dojot-verne/ejbca/README.md

 ## **Environment Variables**

-Before running the kubernetes environment with the mqtt bridge service, make sure you configure the environment variables to match your needs.
-The variables can be configured in the .yaml file of the service.
+The environment variables can be configured in the .yaml file of the service.

 Key                      | Purpose                                                             | Default Value   | Valid Values   |
 ------------------------ | ------------------------------------------------------------------- | --------------- | -------------- |